KitwareMedical/itkARGUS-DARPA-POCUS_AI-Archive/README.md

 ## Repo Layout

 This repo is organized as a mono-repo.
 That means every top-level directory roughly corresponds to a project.
+A description of the repo is provided below.

+* [ARGUS](https://github.com/KitwareMedical/AnatomicRecon-POCUS-AI/tree/main/ARGUS): Contains all relevant projects related to the U-Net based AR/AI approach.

 ### Workflow